top of page

 About

-Gail Cornwall writes about education, parenting, and a smattering of other issues impacting current and former children.
-Most pieces take the reported form these days, though she has written essays and op-eds in the past.
+Gail Cornwall's award-winning writing covers education, parenting, psychology, and a smattering of other issues impacting current and former children.
+Most pieces take the reported form these days, though she has written essays in the past.

-Her qualifications are cobbled together from a series of roles, including PTA member, stay-at-home mother, higher education lawyer (Edwards, Angell, Palmer & Dodge, LLP), ninth-grade English teacher (Crossland High School), federal law clerk (U.S. Court of Appeals for the D.C.
-Circuit), special education intern (Stanford’s Youth & Education Law Project), research assistant, teacher’s assistant (NYU School of Law), elementary and secondary education intern (U.S. Department of Education), and history major (University of California, Berkeley).
+Her qualifications are cobbled together from a series of roles, including stay-at-home mother, higher education lawyer (Edwards, Angell, Palmer & Dodge, LLP), ninth-grade English teacher (Crossland High School), federal law clerk (U.S. Court of Appeals for the D.C.
+Circuit), special education intern (Stanford’s Youth & Education Law Project), research assistant, teacher’s assistant, elementary and secondary education intern (U.S. Department of Education), and history major (University of California, Berkeley).

-Gail’s work has been published online by the Atlantic, Washington Post, New York Times, Salon, and U.S. News & World Report, among others – as well as in print by national glossies (including Parents and Good Housekeeping) and newspapers (the San Francisco Chronicle, Boston Globe, and more).
+Gail’s work has been published online by the Atlantic, Guardian, Washington Post, New York Times, USA Today, Salon, and U.S. News & World Report, among others – as well as in print by national glossies (including the Nation, Good Housekeeping, and Real Simple) and newspapers (the LA Times, San Francisco Chronicle, Boston Globe, and more).

 Gail_03-1320.jpg